The Evening Sky in July

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

 Sirius, the brightest true star, sets in the southwest as twilight ends, twinkling like a diamond.
 Canopus, the second brightest star, is also in the southwest at dusk.
-It swings down to the southern skyline before midnight then moves into the southeast sky in the morning hours.
-It is a 'circumpolar star': seen from NZ it never sets.
-Canopus is a truly bright star: 13 000 times the sun's brightness and 300 light years* away.
+It swings down to the southern skyline before midnight where it also twinkles colourfully.
+It then moves up into the southeast sky in the morning hours.
+It is a 'circumpolar star'.
+Seen from Aotearoa it never sets, except in the most northern places.
+Canopus is a truly bright star: 13 000 times the sun's brightness and 300 light-years* away.

 Midway down the north sky is orange Arcturus.
 It sets in the northwest around midnight, twinkling red and green as it goes.
 It is the fourth brightest star and the brightest in the northern hemisphere sky.
-It is 120 times the sun's brightness and 37 light years away.
-It has an orange colour because it is cooler than the sun; around 4000°C. Vega rises in the northeast around 9 pm.
+It is 120 times the sun's brightness and 37 light-years away.
+It has an orange colour because it is cooler than the Sun; around 4000°C. Above Arcturus is a lone bright star, Spica, the brightest star in Virgo.
+The Moon will be close to Spica on the 31st.
+Vega rises in the northeast around 9 pm.
 It is on the opposite side of the sky to Canopus: low in the north when Canopus is low in the south.
+Vega is the fifth-brightest star in the sky and the second-brightest northern hemisphere star.
+It is 52 times brighter than the Sun and 25 light-years away.

 Notes by Alan Gilmore,